chawk/django-easy-avatar/README.md

 Example...
 http://www.findgamersonline.com/user/profile/1/

-django-easy-avatar needs jQuery for ajax file uploading and validation.  this plugin also uses Pillow for image manipulation and management.
+django-easy-avatar uses jQuery for ajax file uploading and validation.  this plugin also uses Pillow for image manipulation and management.
+By default the avatar photos are resized to be 100 X 100 while maintaining the correct aspect ratio.

 Video Tutorials are available!